Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 #### RQ 7:CRS ETRS89 and WGS84 testbed Geonovum

 The source data from the WFS was in [ETRS89](https://epsg.io/4258).
-Pygeoapi does have the option to specify the source_srs and target_srs, but it does not use this yet.
+Pygeoapi does have the option to specify the source_srs and target_srs, but it is not used yet by clients like QGIS.
 Qgis considers the output to be [WGS84](https://epsg.io/4326) regardless of the specified target_srs.

 #### RQ 8:GML testbed Geonovum